tinkledoomhammer/some-notes/stackedit/Code/Rust/100 Exercises.md

 `Ord`
 : Defined in `std::cmp`
 * has a `cmp` method that returns an `Ordering` `enum`
+* Is a stricter version of `PartialOrd` which must return a value instead of an `Option`
 ```rust
 pub trait Ord: Eq + PartialOrd {
 	fn cmp(&self, other: &Self) -> Ordering;